pnwairfire/bluesky/docs/usage.md

 #### Data Format

+Note that this section covers the format of the input data (json vs csv), not the content.
+For information about the expected input fields, see the [input data doc](input-data.md)

 ```bsp``` supports inputting and outputing only json formatted fire data.
 If you have csv formatted fire data, you can use ```bsp-csv2json``` to convert
 your data to json format.
 For example, assume fires.csv contains the